These are the most 'just' and fair companies. Is yours on the list?

 Indeed, businesses are stepping up to the plate, eager to show both current and prospective employees that they can “not just talk the talk, but walk the walk,” Salemi says.
 But don’t just take the corporations’ word for it; take Just Capital’s.
 The independent nonprofit regularly reviews all available data on public companies to give Americans a comprehensive sense of how corporations are contributing to a “more just” society.

-A just company does right not only by its workers, but by its customers, its community, the environment and shareholders
+A just company does right not only by its workers, but by its customers, community, shareholders and the environment

 On Tuesday, Just Capital published its 2020 annual ranking of 1,000 of the largest publicly traded companies in the U.S. The nonprofit measured the companies across five stakeholder groups: how the business treats its workers; how it treats its customers; how it treats its communities; how it treats the environment, and finally, how it treats its shareholders.